 undertake, in relation to a pest management treatment, includes do anything that is part of the process of undertaking the treatment.

+[Regulation 3 amended in Gazette 19 Nov 2013 p.
+5295.]

 4. Pest management businesses

 (1) A pest management business is a business that supplies the services of pest management technicians, but does not include a business that is excluded by subregulation (2).